 Professional Activities and Recognition

-In 2016-2017, I am teaching POL3159: Forced Labour, Human Trafficking and Slavery in the Global Economy.
-At the University of Sheffield, I have also taught POL612: The Political Economy of Globalisation and have developed POL3145 Gender in the Global Political Economy and a new MA module, Business, Labour, and Migration.
+In 2017-2018, I am co-teaching a module in the Global Political Economy MA, “Business, Labor and Migration” with Marcia Vera Espinoza.
+At the University of Sheffield, I have also taught POL3159: Forced Labour, Human Trafficking and Slavery in the Global Economy, POL612: The Political Economy of Globalisation and have developed POL3145 Gender in the Global Political Economy.
 I have taught courses on labour studies, globalisation, and business at Yale University, York University (Toronto), and Simon Fraser University.

 "My teaching philosophy is simple: Recognising that political economy is not a far-off and distant object but rather a force that shapes our daily lives, I try to create courses that are current and relevant to students and encourage them to integrate and consolidate their own experiences.
 By treating students as intellectual colleagues who bring fascinating insights and ideas to the debate, I strive to create learning environments that not only foster critical thinking and deep analytic reading, but also enable students to understand why these abilities matter."

 Watch: Dr LeBaron interviewed on The MacMillan Report.

 Dr LeBaron is currently focused on two projects: